skulpt/skulpt/strings.rst

     print(createLSystem(4,"A"))

-Try running the example above with different values for the ``numIters`` parameter you should see that for values 1-4 the strings generated follow the example above exactly.
+Try running the example above with different values for the ``numIters`` parameter.
+You should see that for values 1, 2, 3, and 4, the strings generated follow the example above exactly.

-One of the nice things about the program above is that if you want to implemente a different set of rules, you don't need to re-write the entire program all you need to do is re-write the applyRules function.
+One of the nice things about the program above is that if you want to implement a different set of rules, you don't need to re-write the entire program.
+All you need to do is re-write the applyRules function.

 Suppose you had the following rules:

 ========  =====================
 A         Axiom
-A -> BAB    Rule 1 Change A to B
+A -> BAB    Rule 1 Change A to BAB
 ========  =====================

 What kind of a string would these rules create?
 Modify the program above to implement the rule.

-Now lets look at another L-system that implements a famous drawing.
+Now lets look at a real L-system that implements a famous drawing.
 This L-system has just two rules:

 =============  =====================